PAFAH1B1

-Platelet-activating factor acetylhydrolase IB subunit alpha is an enzyme that in humans is encoded by the PAFAH1B1 gene.
-The protein is often referred to as Lis1 and plays an important role in regulating the motor protein Dynein.
+Platelet-activating factor acetylhydrolase IB subunit alpha or Lisencephaly protein-1 (LIS-1) is an enzyme that in humans is encoded by the PAFAH1B1 gene.
+The protein plays an important role in regulating the motor protein dynein.

 Function

 PAFAH1B1 was identified as encoding a gene that when mutated or lost caused the lissencephaly associated with Miller–Dieker syndrome.
-PAFAH1B1 encodes the non-catalytic alpha subunit of the intracellular Ib isoform of platelet-activating factor acetylhydrolase, a heterotrimeric enzyme that specifically catalyzes the removal of the acetyl group at the SN-2 position of platelet-activating factor (identified as 1-O-alkyl-2-acetyl-sn-glyceryl-3-phosphorylcholine).
+PAFAH1B1 encodes the non-catalytic alpha subunit of the intracellular Ib isoform of platelet-activating factor acetylhydrolase, a heterotrimeric enzyme that specifically catalyzes the removal of the acetyl group at the sn-2 position of platelet-activating factor (identified as 1-O-alkyl-2-acetyl-sn-glyceryl-3-phosphorylcholine).
 Two other isoforms of intracellular platelet-activating factor acetylhydrolase exist: one composed of multiple subunits, the other, a single subunit.
 In addition, a single-subunit isoform of this enzyme is found in serum.

-According to one study, PAFAH1B1 interacts with VLDLR receptor activated by reelin.
+According to one study, PAFAH1B1 interacts with VLDL receptor activated by reelin.

 Genomics

 The gene is located at chromosome 17p13.3 on the Watson (plus) strand.
-The gene is 91,953 bases in length and encodes a protein of 410 amino acids (predicted molecular weight 46.638 kiloDaltons).
+The gene is 91,953 bases in length and encodes a protein of 410 amino acids (predicted molecular weight 46.638 kilodaltons).